Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Preliminaries on SDE-Based Diffusion Models

-To obtain an implementable algorithm, one can apply different numerical methods for solving the reverse SDE \eqref{eq:u}, see Section 4 of \cite{SongICLR2021}.
-In this paper, we consider the following Euler-type discretization of the continuous-time stochastic process \eqref{eq:u} (referred to as the exponential integrator discretization in \cite{de2022convergence, lee2023convergence, zhang2023fast}).
+\textbf{Discretization and algorithm.} To obtain an implementable algorithm, one can apply different numerical methods for solving the reverse SDE \eqref{eq:u}, see Section~4 of \cite{SongICLR2021}.
+In this paper, we consider the following Euler-type discretization of the continuous-time stochastic process \eqref{eq:u}.
 Let $\eta>0$ be the stepsize and without loss of generality, let us assume that $T=K\eta$, where $K$ is a positive integer.
 Let $\mathbf{y}_{0}\sim\hat{p}_{T}$ and for any $k=1,2,\ldots,K$, we have